 COVID-19 Testing Information

 We require all patients to get a COVID-19 test 2 days before their surgery or a planned hospital stay.
 This requirement also applies to most procedures.
 We will call you to help you schedule your testing time and place.
-One parent or caregiver for each patient staying overnight at the hospital will be tested for COVID-19 if the patient stays in a shared room.
+If staying overnight at the hospital after a surgery or procedure, we will also require the parents or caregivers to be tested for COVID-19 in case the patient stays in a shared room.